Global Health Security Engagement in Guinea

 - Other Non-Governmental Organizations (NGO), international organizations and U.S Government collaborators, including: the World Health Organisation (WHO), United Nations International Children’s Emergency Fund (UNICEF), Guinea Red Cross, World Organization for Animal Health (OIE), the Food and Agriculture Organization (FAO), DAI Global Health, AFENET, United States Agency for International Development (USAID), Defense Threat Reduction Agency (DTRA), Department of State Biological Engagement Program (BEP), Fondation Mérieux, Institut Pasteur-Guinée, Global Alliance for Rabies Control, Association of Public Health Laboratories (APHL).

-Finally, none of this work could have been achieved without the tireless efforts of CDC Guinea staff.
+Finally, none of this work could have been achieved without the tireless efforts of the CDC Guinea staff.